MichaelZimm20/just-tech-news/README.md

   * Don't forget to add express, require statements and const router = require('express').Router(); since "app" was primarily used in server.js

    ## Usage
-  Used to a note taker for the end-user.

   * Firstly, open the terminal
   * To acitvate the application start your sever with "npm start"
   * Then to run the application in web Browser use: http://localhost:3001/